olivierphi/devblog/docs/2022/07-22---from-scratch-to-online-in-production-in-a-single-day-with-django-part-2.md

 #### My own adaptation of the "services" and "selectors" concept from HackSoft

-As I'm mostly working with [GraphQL](https://graphql.org/) in my day-to-day job, I opted for a terminology that rings a bell a bit more to my hears than _"services"_ and _"selectors"_: `mutations` and `queries`.
+As I'm mostly working with [GraphQL](https://graphql.org/) in my day-to-day job, I opted for a terminology that rings a bell a bit more to my ears than _"services"_ and _"selectors"_: `mutations` and `queries`.
 The former is a package that contains code that _alter_ a database (adding, modifying or deleting data from it), while the latter is specialised in _fetching_ data.